cosmi310599/porfolio/README.md

 - [ ] Referencing links in the header (GitHub and Linkedin)
 - [ ] Change colors in the skills section
 - [ ] Justify text in the about me section
+- [ ] Adds in the header an icon to download the CV in portfolio format